pypm/pypmca/README.rst

 * Free software: GNU General Public License v3

-The ``pyPM`` population modeller (pyPM.ca) is a general framework for building models of virus spread using discrete-time difference equations.
+The ``pyPM`` population modeller (pyPM.ca) is a general framework for population modeling using discrete-time difference equations.
+It was developed specifically to understand and characterize the CoViD-19 epidemic.

-A ``pyPM`` model consists of a set of population objects connected by connector objects, allowing expectations and simulated data for time histories (such as positive tests and ICU admissions) to be produced.
-Propagation from one population to another is done with realistic time lags, defined by normal delay distributions, with the mean and standard deviation specified for each connector.
-It is important to note that models based on ODEs (ordinary differential equations), popular in the virus modelling community perhaps for historical reasons, are not able to correctly model the propagation of infectious bursts to the reporting stage.

-Authors
+A ``pyPM`` model is built by connecting a set of population objects with connector objects.
+The connectors represent either a transfer that is immediate or one which is delayed and distributed in time.
+Each population object retains a record of its number at each step, and also a list of future contributions, arising from the delayed transfers from other populations.
+The calculations can be done in terms of expectation values or simulated data.

+By using discrete-time difference equations, realistic delays are easily incorporated.
+This is in stark contrast with the majority of epidemiological models, which are almost exclusively based on ordinary differential equations (ODEs).
+With a single stage between two populations, ODE delays follow an exponential distribution.

+The object oriented design makes it possible to model complex systems with little or no programming required.

+A separate package, ipypm, provides a graphical user interface to pypm that runs inside jupyter notebook.
+Data-model comparison and parameter adjustment can be performed.

+Heterogeneous systems can be modelled by combining several models, each representing a distinct group or category, into an ensemble.

+Author
 --------

  - `Dean Karlen <https://www.uvic.ca/science/physics/vispa/people/faculty/karlen.php>`_

-Contributors
+Contributor
 -------------

  - `Pradeep Reddy Raamana <https://crossinvalidation.com>`_